 Replace your old boiler

-About 60% of what you spend on your energy bills in a year is through your boiler, so upgrading to an A-rated high-efficiency condensing boiler could make a big difference - up to £300 a year.
+About 60% of what you spend on your energy bills in a year is through your boiler, so upgrading to an A-rated high-efficiency condensing boiler could make a noticeable difference.

 Turn down your thermostat

 Turning it down by 1 degree could cut your heating bills by up to 10 per cent and save you around £85 a year.
 You can also cut your heating bills by installing certain heating controls.
 If you don't already have a room thermostat, installing one could save up to £70 a year.

 Don’t leave appliances on standby